 The Sticky Piston is a variant of the Piston which makes the block it pushes stick to it, rather than just pushing it a block.

 Blocks which hold entities, such as Lectors which hold Books or Beehives which house Bees cannot be moved by a Piston.
 Other blocks can be destroyed by a Piston and turned into drops, such as Signs and most nature blocks.

 The power that is emitted from power source blocks doesn’t go on indefinitely.
 A single Redstone Block or Torch cannot power a large or widespread contraption.

 With most source blocks, the Redstone Pulse spreads for about 15 blocks of Redstone Dust.
 Similarly to the way Light levels work, with each block the Pulse loses 1 power.

-Certain blocks cannot be activated if the power level of the Redstone blocks is too low.
-Because of this there are certain Redstone components that help extend the range of the Redstone as well as keep it from losing it’s power.
+Certain blocks cannot be activated if the power level of the Redstone circuit is too low.
+Because of this there are certain Redstone components that help extend the range of the Redstone as well as keep it from losing its power.

 Redstone Repeaters are often used to keep the power of Redstone going.
 They can also be used to fix the direction of where Redstone travels or even delay the pulse.

 For most Redstone components you will need Redstone Dust to craft them, including Pistons.
 Redstone Ore can be found at Y levels between -63 and 15 inside caves.
 They can be mined with a regular Iron Pickaxe or a stronger version.

 To craft a Sticky Piston you first need to craft a regular Piston, using the recipe below.